Letter on putting science back into medicine --- 1/19/16

 complex.
 This information would permit the public as a consumer to seek out members

 of MSA.
 Beside guidelines MSA would fund scientists to write position papers for the general public on the best treatments.
 We are all in it together: tobacco science is bad for everyone.
-In

 the future: Once the data banks are opened for